What is tenosynovial giant cell tumor (TGCT)?

 %

-of people living
+of people living with

 reported swelling*